Having A Realistic Idea Of The Effects Of Improving Your Social Skills

 The causes of your social difficulties could be seen as a life-long manageable issue

 I think of it as just being born unlucky in that department.
 Everyone has their strengths and weaknesses.
-Maybe someone else is predisposed to being socially astute and confident, but they have a bad memory, anger problems, dyslexia, vulnerability to alcoholism, ADHD, or some other trait that makes certain parts of their life challenging.
+Maybe someone else is predisposed to being socially astute and confident, but they have a bad memory, anger problems, ADHD, dyslexia, vulnerability to alcoholism, or some other trait that makes parts of their life challenging.